mycsphd/mycsphd.github.io/_posts/2021-03-10-school-rankings.md

 survey asks the professors to rank the schools based on how good the professor _thinks_ the schools are.
 Reputation is important  -- having a degree from a "big name" can open doors -- but it is not always a good measure of actual quality since good reputation can persist even after research quality declines.
+[Some argue](https://github.com/GOTOrankings/gotorankings.github.io/raw/master/p29-berger.pdf) that it is best to ignore reputation-based rankings altogether.

-CS Ranking's [methodology](http://csrankings.org/faq.html) is based on how many papers the university publishes in the most prestigious CS publication venues.
-It has the advantage that it's completely empirical and transparent.
+CS Ranking's [methodology](http://csrankings.org/faq.html) takes a more objective and transparent approach.
+It is based on how many papers the university publishes in the most prestigious CS publication venues.
+It has the advantage that it's completely empirical and a school's position is determined directly by a reasonable measure of research success (i.e., publishing papers).

 You should pay attention to both the overall quality of the Ph.D. program and its quality _in your area_.
 These can diverge quite a bit.
 For instance, CS rankings